-Thursday 1 November – is a national holiday so businesses and banks will be closed.
+Tuesday 1 November – is a public holiday so businesses and banks will be closed.
 Most shops, bars, cafés and restaurants will, however, be open for business as usual.

 Malaga Jazz Festival

-One of the biggest annual events in Malaga and this year the Festival celebrates 32 years.
-The main concerts take place in the Cervantes Theatre from 29 October to 4 November.
+One of the biggest annual events in Malaga and this year the Festival celebrates 36 years.
+The main concerts take place in the Cervantes Theatre from 3 to 9 November.
 Read who’s playing when in our dedicated post about Malaga Jazz Festival.
 For information on free concerts around the city during the Jazz Festival, scroll down to the music section.

 What’s on in Malaga in November – Christmas lights